Unseen species problem: Other uses

 There are numerous uses for the predictive algorithm.
 Knowing that the estimators are accurate, it allows scientists to extrapolate accurately the results of polling people by a factor of 2.
 They can predict the number of unique answers based on the number of people that have answered similarly.
 The method can also be used to determine the extent of someone's knowledge.
-A prime example is determining how many unique words Shakespeare knew based on the written works we have today.

-Example – How many words did Shakespeare know?
+Example: How many words did Shakespeare know?

 Based on research of Shakespeare's known works done by Thisted and Efron, there are 884,647 total words.
 The research also found that there are at total of $N = 864$ different words that appear more than 100 times.
 Therefore, the total number of unique words was found to be 31,534.
 Applying the Good–Toulmin model, if an equal number of works by Shakespeare were discovered, then it is estimated that $U^\text{words} \approx 11{,}460$ unique words would be found.
 The goal would be to derive $U^\text{words}$ for $t = \infty$.
 Thisted and Efron estimate that $U^\text{words}(t \to \infty) \approx 35{,}000$, meaning that Shakespeare most likely knew over twice as many words as he actually used in all of his writings.